RealHarshThakur/Serverless-Facial-Spotter/README.md

 - Images are stored on Google Cloud Storage
 - Firestore is used for storing dates and bucket names associated with the profile

+# Work in Progress
+- Pub/Sub for eventing
+- Frontend

 # Additional features
 - Compare how similar two faces are.